-Your posts should be precise, entertaining, informative and cater to the needs of your audience.
-All of the content published should be designed to attract your customer base, focusing on the quality rather than the quantity.
+Your posts should be precise, entertaining, informative, and cater to the needs of your audience.
+All of the content published should be designed to attract your customer base, focusing on quality rather than quantity.
 People at Virgin know how to keep their audiences hooked.
 A company blog with excellent content and it tool’s performance reviews will help complement in social media strategy.

 6. Don’t forget the metrics

-To reap maximum benefits of social media marketing, it is imperative for small businesses to identify and analyze the behavior of customers.
-Keeping track of useful metrics like clicks per platform, a number of comments and shares, web referrals and mentions will help you improve your campaign’s effectiveness.
+To reap the maximum benefits of social media marketing, it is imperative for small businesses to identify and analyze the behavior of customers.
+Keeping track of useful metrics like clicks per platform, the number of comments and shares, web referrals, and mentions will help you improve your campaign’s effectiveness.
 Moreover, this will give you a realistic idea of where your social media campaign is heading and whether you need to rethink your strategy.
-If you need a social media marketing tool that can help with your reporting and performance measurement, post scheduling and publishing, as well as a social listening tool, check out one of these top social media management tools.
+If you need a social media marketing tool that can help with your reporting and performance measurement, post scheduling, and publishing, as well as a social listening tool, check out one of these top social media management tools.